williamwight/MediaEdgeTimelines/ABufferStateandaPause.md

 | --- | --- | --- | --- | --- |
 | 4 | Tracks the buffer end and sends play event | 4 | 1 | `/play?configId=<datastreamID>` |

-Buffering ends after 3 seconds so the player is sent into the `playing` state.
-This is necessary to mark exiting the buffering state.
-Sending a `play` call after the `bufferStart` call has been sent infers a `bufferEnd` state.
-This makes it so there is no need for a separate `bufferEnd` event.
+Player buffering ends after 3 seconds so a `play` call is sent to put the player into the `playing` state.
+Sending a `play` call after the `bufferStart` call has been sent automatically ends the `buffering` state; this makes it so there is no need for a separate `bufferEnd` event.

 ```json
 {